Discovering and Explaining the Representation Bottleneck of DNNs: Conclusion

 \section{Conclusion}

 In this paper, we have discovered and theoretically proved the representation bottleneck of DNNs, from a new perspective of the complexity of interactions encoded in DNNs.
-We adopt the multi-order interaction, and we use the order to represent the complexity of interactions.
-It is a common phenomenon that a DNN usually encodes very simple interactions and very complex interactions, but rarely learns interactions of intermediate complexity.
+We adopted the multi-order interaction, and used the order to represent the complexity of interactions.
+We discovered a common phenomenon that a DNN usually encoded very simple interactions and very complex interactions, but rarely learned interactions of intermediate complexity.
 We have theoretically proved the underlying reason for the representation bottleneck.
-Furthermore, we propose two losses to learn DNNs which encode interactions of specific complexities.
+Furthermore, we proposed two losses to learn DNNs which encoded interactions of specific complexities.
 Experimental results have shown that it is not necessary for a DNN to encode or avoid encoding interactions of specific orders, in terms of classification performance.
 However, high-order interactions usually encode more structural information than low-order interactions, and are usually vulnerable to adversarial attacks.